joshghent/blog/src/blog/posts/marp/index.md

 Working in tech, if you wanted to "share your knowledge" chances are you used Powerpoint to create a presentation.
 It's been around forever so can run on anything and, on the surface, is simple to use.

 But, Powerpoint sucks.
 It really does.
-The interface is incredibly cluttered, the snap to grid system is completely unhelpful in real world scenerios, and there are just too many options.
+The interface is incredibly cluttered, the snap to grid system is completely unhelpful in real world scenarios, and there are just too many options.
 All I need is to have some images and text on a page and be able to scroll between them.
 I can forgo my beloved "star-wipe" transitions for simplicities sake.

 Images, and text.
 That sounds a lot like something I could do in Markdown.